Looking for service and/or advocacy opportunities?

 Speaking of forms, please be sure to fill out as much of the form as you can for your letter writers before giving the forms to them.
 It might seem that there are only a few lines to fill out, but remember that your references are probably also writing letters for several other students.
 Each student might be applying to multiple positions.
 If four students ask for five letters each, the reference will have 20 forms to fill out (not including the letter ).
 You want to make this process as painless as possible for your letter writer.

 Other small things that you can do to help your references include: providing a preaddressed stamped envelope for each letter (you might want to ask your reference about this, some prefer to use letterhead envelopes), arranging the forms/envelopes in order of the due-dates.
 Also, approach potential letter writers in advance.
 No one likes to be asked to do a favor … right now!
 Give your references as much notice as possible (at least three weeks).
 It might seem that it doesn’t take long to write a letter, but to write a strong letter takes thought and time – and, of course, it has to be fit into an already busy schedule.
-Use this recommendation form to organize your thoughts and materials before you request letters of recommendation.

 Even a great letter cannot make up for a weak application, but a negative letter can destroy even a great application.
 This is why you really want to ask whether your potential reference is comfortable writing a strong letter of recommendation.